sharandac/powermeter/README.md

 # powermeter

-A simple smartmeter based on ESP32.
+A not so simple smartmeter based on ESP32.
 Supports the complete setup via web interface, MQTT and live monitoring via web interface.

 # Install